weathersmm/InCheckUPDATE/content/_index.md

 faq_section:
   title: F.A.Q
-  sub_title: General FAQs for Intellux AI Tools
+  sub_title: General FAQs for InCheck Tools
   faqs:
     - q: Are Nova, Rampart, and Angel HIPAA-compliant?
-      a: Yes, all Intellux AI products are HIPAA-compliant, ensuring data security and privacy.
+      a: Yes, all InCheck products are HIPAA-compliant, ensuring data security and privacy.

     - q: Are the recommendations and translations verified?
       a: Yes, all insights provided by Nova, Rampart, and Angel are verified by experienced EMS and healthcare providers and powered by Actual Intelligence to ensure accuracy and reliability.